1. Program Overview

 Australian Universities making nominations must disclose any Conflict of Interest in relation to a nomination in writing to email@example.com at the time of submitting the nomination form or when the Conflict of Interest arises or is likely to arise.
 Australian Universities must take reasonable steps as required by the Department of Foreign Affairs and Trade and Department of Education and Training to resolve or otherwise deal with that Conflict of Interest.

 Applicants must be nominated by the Home University and meet all eligibility criteria set out in these guidelines.
 Eligible undergraduates who are interested in applying for a New Colombo Plan Scholarship and feel they have strong claims against the selection criteria (see Section 4.1) should contact the New Colombo Plan Liaison Officer for Scholarships or the international office of their Home University.
-A list of New Colombo Plan Liaison Officers for Scholarships is available at www.dfat.gov.au/people-to-people/new-colombo-plan/scholarship-program/Pages/scholarship-program.aspx.
-It is the applicant’s responsibility to arrange any Internships or Mentorships.
+A list of New Colombo Plan Liaison Officers for Scholarships is available on the Department of Foreign Affairs and Trade website.
+It is the applicant's responsibility to arrange any Internships or Mentorships.

-It is the applicant’s responsibility to ensure that their complete application, including supporting documentation and referee reports, is submitted by the closing date.
-Applications not submitted by the closing date will not be considered.
+It is the applicant's responsibility to ensure that their complete application, including supporting documentation and referee reports, is submitted by the closing date.
+Applications not submitted by the closing date will not be considered;although an extension may be granted in exceptional circumstances for the submission of additional supporting documents.
 Applicants must meet any costs associated with preparing and lodging their application.